center-for-threat-informed-defense/attack_to_cve/README.md

 Please submit issues for any technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.

-Also see the guidance for contributors if are interested in [contributing.](/CONTRIBUTING.md)
+Also see the guidance for contributors if you are interested in [contributing.](/CONTRIBUTING.md)

 ## Notice